Rules of the game

 No fielder may block the base path without possession of the ball.
 Catchers are most often at fault by waiting for a throw in the runner’s path.
 Runners have the first right to the path they have chosen when the fielder does not yet possess the ball.
 Fielders must give base runners access to the plate or any base until such time as they have the ball in their hands and only then do they have a right to be in the runner’s chosen path.

-Defensive obstruction – Typically at first base and home, but possible at all bases, the fielder without possession of the ball is in the way of a runner attempting to “round” the base or run through home plate.
+A fielder without possession of the ball is in the way (“obstruction”) of a runner attempting to round the base or run through home plate.
 Not allowing the base runner to round to the inside corner of the bag when no play is being made at that base or run through home plate at full speed is an obstruction violation on the fielder.
-After a walk the first baseman, without possession of the ball, may stand near enough to the bag to be interfering with a possible continuation by the runner.
-Typically runners are forced to step past the bag, instead of touching the inside corner of first base, in order to attempt to go to second base.
-In the case of home plate the runner is forced to slow down or even to slide.
+In the case of home plate, the runner is forced to slow down or even to slide.
 The umpire should signal the obstruction by raising the left arm horizontal to the ground.
-When signaled by the umpire, the runner cannot be put out between the two bases where they were obstructed.
-They will be awarded the next base only if, in the umpire’s judgment, they would reasonably have made that base.
-Otherwise the runner must stay at the last base acquired.
-If the runner continues on and is then put out, and in the opinion of the umpire they would not have been put out had obstruction not occurred at first base, then they may be awarded second, third or home.

 8. Slide or avoid